John Scofield: Biography

-Near the end of his time with Blue Note, Scofield returned to a sound that included more funk and soul jazz.
-In 1994 and 1995, he formed a group with organist/pianist Larry Goldings, bassist Dennis Irwin, and alternately drummers, Bill Stewart and Idris Muhammad.
+Near the end of the time he played with Blue Note, Scofield returned to a sound which included more funk and soul jazz.
+In 1994 and 1995, he formed a group with organist/pianist Larry Goldings, bassist Dennis Irwin, and alternating drummers, Bill Stewart and Idris Muhammad.
 The group toured extensively, and the albums Hand Jive and Groove Elation feature this funk/groove/soul-jazz dimension in Scofield's music with tenor saxophonist Eddie Harris, percussionist Don Alias, and trumpeter Randy Brecker.
-He recorded the 1997 album A Go Go with avant-garde jazz trio Medeski, Martin & Wood.
+He recorded the 1997 album A Go Go with Medeski, Martin & Wood.